Physiology & Pathology Sciences

 |Hispanic or Latino||604|

-Physiology appeals to people across the globe.
+Americans aren’t the only ones with an interest in Physiology.
 About 1.9% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - South Korea